Fafacochere/luni-exercice/README.md

 git clone https://github.com/Fafacochere/luni-api.git
 ```

 After you can launch this project with `docker-compose up -d`.
+Check if all containers is ready to use, specially `luni-api, it can take a couple of minutes to be ready.

 Once it's done, you can access to the API via `http://localhost:8000`.
 For access to the endpoint `/api/v1/data`, you have to add your idfv (even if it's a fake one) in your request headers like
 ``` JSON